We're breaking out our brand-new 2024 calendars and marking our favorite tech and IT conferences for sysadmins, MacAdmins, and IT professionals.

 FETC: January 23–26

 Future of Education Technology Conference is geared toward those who work in a K–12 setting.
-Tailored tracks address topics relevant to administrators, information technology professionals, educators, library media specialists, and coaches.
-IT sessions cover cybersecurity, Esports, leadership, and so much more.
+Tailored tracks address topics relevant to administrators, information technology professionals, educators, library media specialists, coaches, campus leaders, and assistive technology professionals.
+IT sessions cover technical cybersecurity, cyber insurance, cybersecurity awareness, and other relevant topics.

 FETC is an in-person conference with tiered pricing based on how early you register and whether you want to attend workshops.
-Team discounts, day passes, and registration for individual workshops are also available.
+Team discounts are also available.

 Are conferences worth attending?